awsdocs/amazon-elasticache-docs/doc_source/memcache/Clusters.Modify.md

     --preferred-maintenance-window sun:23:00-mon:02:00
 ```

-The `--apply-immediately` parameter applies only to modifications in engine version and changing the number of nodes in a cluster\.
+The `--apply-immediately` parameter applies only to modifications in engine version, node type and changing the number of nodes in a cluster\.
 If you want to apply any of these changes immediately, use the `--apply-immediately` parameter\.
 If you prefer postponing these changes to your next maintenance window, use the `--no-apply-immediately` parameter\.
 Other modifications, such as changing the maintenance window, are applied immediately\.

 For more information, see the AWS CLI for ElastiCache topic [https://docs.aws.amazon.com/cli/latest/reference/elasticache/modify-cache-cluster.html](https://docs.aws.amazon.com/cli/latest/reference/elasticache/modify-cache-cluster.html)\.